Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: The accretion modes and the emergent spectra in AGNs

 where $f$ represents the fraction of the viscously dissipated energy cooled by advection.
-Here $\mathcal{B}=1-l_\mathrm{in}/l=1-\sqrt{R_\mathrm{in}/R}=1-\sqrt{3/r}$ is the inner boundary term, in which $l=R^2\Omega$ is the specific angular momentum, $\Omega$ is the Keplarian angular velocity, and $R_\mathrm{in}=3R_\mathrm{S}$.
-This differs slightly from the approach in \citet{watarai2006}, where $\mathcal{B}$ is fixed at 1.
-This modification reduces disk temperature near the inner radius.
-In addition, we correct the Equation.\,(20) of \citet{watarai2006} by increasing the $T_\mathrm{eff}^4$ by a factor of $\sim $2 (see Appendix.\,\ref{sec:appendSlim} for details).
-By integrating Equation.\,\ref{slimT}, we can calculate the emergent spectrum of the slim disk. {We should note that since the concept of slim disk proposed in \citet[][]{abrawicz1988}, a great efforts have been made for the structure and the emergent spectrum of the slim disk \citep[e.g.,][]{2000PASJ...52..499M, watarai2000, 2001ApJ...549L..77W}.
-Detailed calculation for the structure and the emergent spectrum of the slim disk is very complicated, depending on how to treat the radiative transfer, the effect of wind etc., the study of which has exceeded the scope in this paper.
-In this paper, we take the self-similar solution \citep{watarai2006} as a zeroth-order approximation for calculating the emergent spectrum of the slim disk, which we think is enough for a statistical study of the accretion flow in AGN since the self-similar solution can well capture the most basic property of slim disk, i.e., the photo trapping effect and the corresponding saturated luminosity, etc.}
+Here $\mathcal{B}=1-l_\mathrm{in}/l=1-\sqrt{R_\mathrm{in}/R}=1-\sqrt{3/r}$ is the inner boundary term, in which $l=R^2\Omega$ is the specific angular momentum, $\Omega$ is the Keplerian angular velocity, and $R_\mathrm{in}=3R_\mathrm{S}$, which differs slightly from the approach in \citet{watarai2006}, where $\mathcal{B}$ is fixed at unity.
+This modification reduces disk temperature at the inner radius.
+In addition, we correct Eq.\,20 of \citet{watarai2006} by increasing the $T_\mathrm{eff}^4$ by a factor of $\approx $2 (see Appendix.\,\ref{sec:appendSlim} for details).

-In practice, we update the method in \citet{liuBF2003} by solving the energy balance at each radial annulus instead of globally.
-We find that the geometry of the accretion flow would not change much.

-In summary, for relatively low accretion rates, the geometry of the accretion flow is the traditional disk-corona configuration as illustrated in label (2) of Figure \ref{fig:geometry}.
-For high accretion rates, the geometry of the accretion flow is an inner slim disk plus an outer disk and corona configuration as illustrated in label (1) of Figure \ref{fig:geometry}.
-In the disk-corona model, there are four parameters, i.e. $M_{\rm SMBH}$, $\dot m$, $\alpha$, and $\beta^\prime$, where $\beta^\prime\equiv p_\mathrm{gas}/p_\mathrm{m}$ is a magnetic parameter, defined differently from the $\beta$ parameter in Section.\,\ref{sec:adaf_model}.
-We then can calculate the emergent spectra for $\dot m \gtrsim \dot m_{\rm crit}$ by specifying $M_\mathrm{SMBH}$, $\dot m$, $\alpha$ and $\beta^\prime$ (see Appendix.\,\ref{sec:diskcor_para} for the impact of model parameters).
+In summary, for relatively low accretion rates in the disk-corona regime, the accretion flow has the traditional disk-corona configuration as illustrated in region (2) of Fig.\,\ref{fig:geometry}.
+For higher accretion rates, the accretion flow consists of an inner slim disk plus an outer disk-corona configuration, as illustrated in region (1) of Fig.\,\ref{fig:geometry}.
+In the disk-corona model, there are four parameters, i.e., $M_{\rm SMBH}$, $\dot m$, $\alpha$, and $\beta^\prime$, where $\beta^\prime\equiv p_\mathrm{gas}/p_\mathrm{m}$ is a magnetic parameter, defined differently from the $\beta$ parameter in Section.\,\ref{sec:adaf_model}.
+In this work, we adopt $\alpha=0.05, \beta^\prime=8$ (see Appendix.\,\ref{sec:diskcor_para} for the impact of model parameters).